+Japanese comment to document 5 distributed on 14/09.

 Purpose of this document

 FRAV has established this document to facilitate and record its work in progress.
 Contents of this document may change in accordance with FRAV decisions.

 This document provides may inform interested parties on the status of work within FRAV.